mshytikov/job-interview-assignments/assignment7/README.md

 that this is a TEST assignment and not production ready product (I can find 100 more excuses which are not excuses) Deployment will be done using Chef.

+P.S.: Complexity of algorithms which will be used in:
+Private API for managing campaign or banner is O(1) Public API for getting the banner will be O(N) where N is number of banners Also for production ready system the data 'cleanup' could be required which can be done easily but it is out of scope of this test.